ming-goat/ETL-project-for-heavy-machinery-in-earthmoving-and-mobile-cranes/README.md

 # earthmoving-mobile-crane-CRISP-DM-project
-Customs data cleaning, mining and outlier definition project.
+**Description of the project**: Customs data cleaning, mining and outlier definition.
 The aim is to automatically extract useful information from customs data for further analysis.

+Customs data is a useful source for understanding the market of a specific region since it contains valuable information such as exporter, importer, business terms, product details, price, and et cetera, which provide aboundant insight to business.
+However, the data format differ from countries could be problematic, we can't simply extract the information based on specific rules.
+Therefore, I launched this project to automative my work.

+My idea contains several sections:

+1. **data inspection**: Unify col_names, units, currency, remove rows which contain irrelevant-keywords or abnormal prices;
+2. **data pre-processing**: Upper case the data and remove special marks;
+3. **matching the info from knowledge-base**: Matching the info in the raw data with the existed knowledge-base that scraped from the public-library;
+4. **matching the info with regex knowledge-base**: Matching the rest of raw data with designed regex knowledge-base;
+5. **backward tagging with exsisted info**: Inferential the label based on other informations in the data;
+7. **mark the outliers**: Labelling out the rows with abnormal prices for further price analysis;
+8. **categorization of key indicators by interval**
+9. **calculate the exchanging rate**
+10. **update historical data**

+Then, further analysis will ba made based on the cleaned data.